gbiagini97/letterboxd-sls/README.md

 ---

-## The DataLoader is effectively advertized
+## Data Loader pattern
-Hot take: Appsync doesn't implement the DataLoader pattern.
+Hot take: Appsync doesn't implement the DataLoader pattern, or at least not in the way you might think of.
-The "DataLoader" that is effectively advertized in the [Appsync Architecture page](https://docs.aws.amazon.com/appsync/latest/devguide/system-overview-and-architecture.html) is about the invocation of single resolvers.
-Resolvers are executed concurrently, as you would do in a set of promises in JS via Promise.all().
-But that's the end of the "batching thing".

-To me that is a huge turn-off as the number of database accesses are not optimized when using normal DynamoDB VTL resolvers.
+On the [Appsync Architecture page](https://docs.aws.amazon.com/appsync/latest/devguide/system-overview-and-architecture.html) we get to know that resolvers are executed concurrently, as you would do in a set of promises in JS via Promise.all().
+This implies that the total number of database accesses is not optimized when using normal DynamoDB VTL resolvers.

 Here's the detailed X-Ray report of the Query no. 3:
 ![Single Table Metrics Query 3 Detail](docs/img/query3/single-table/detail.png)